qba73/gogeo/README.md

 # gogeo
-Go library for GeoServer REST API
+Go client for the GeoServer REST API